 For more instructions, consult our beginner’s guide to the Linux command-line and other similar introductions to the Bash shell, Ubuntu command line, and Linux terminal online.

-You’ll need to use the apt-get command to install and update the Ubuntu environment’s software.
+You’ll need to use the apt command to install and update the Ubuntu environment’s software.
 Be sure to prefix these commands with

 If you want a more accurate Ubuntu experience on Windows 10, you can also install the Ubuntu fonts and enable them in the terminal.
 You don’t have to do this, as the default Windows command prompt font looks pretty good to us, but it’s an option.

 To install the font, first download the Ubuntu Font Family from Ubuntu’s website.
 Open the downloaded .zip file and locate the “UbuntuMono-R.ttf” file.
 This is the Ubuntu monospace font, which is the only one used in the terminal.
 It’s the only font you need to install.